-How to protect your Siri Remote from shattering into a million pieces
+Best Apple TV 4K Remote Cases

 Act Labs Neo Fit

-If you constantly misplace the tiny black Siri Remote, the Act Labs Neo Fit remote case may be perfect for you.
+If you constantly misplace the tiny black Siri Remote, the Act Labs Neo Fit remote case may be perfect for you and only costs $10.

-A simple semi-flexible hard plastic case fit snuggly around your Siri remote and comes with a wrist strap.
+A simple semi-flexible hard plastic case fits snuggly around your Siri remote and comes with a wrist strap.
 Perfect for playing games like Just Dance Now and Hit Tennis 3 which require you to wave the Siri Remote around.

-Plus, the insane lime green color will help it standout amongst all your other remotes and devices, meaning it should always be easy to spot.
+Plus, the insane lime green color will help it stand out amongst all your other remotes and devices, meaning it should always be easy to spot.

 intelli case for Siri Remote